joblet

 # Test runtime functionality

-rnx runtime test python-3.11-ml
+rnx runtime test python:3.11-ml

-rnx runtime test openjdk:21
+rnx runtime test java:17

 System Commands

-rnx version [flags]
+rnx monitor [subcommand] [flags]

 Flags